Zexono/Pokedex/README.md

          to catch a Pokemon
 inspect: inspect <pokemon_name>
          allow players to see details about a Pokemon if they have seen it before (or in our case, caught it)
+pokedex: show a list of all the names of the Pokemon the user has caught
 ```